jonathanmperes/Tip-Time/README.md

 # Tip-Time

-Welcome to Project: Tip TIme!
+Welcome to the project: Tip TIme!

 Project developed during the Android Basics in Kotlin course.